 Sports Betting in Australia

-While sports betting in Australia has been around for quite some time, there has been pushed back on Australian bookmakers and betting sites, causing some issues for Australian bettors.
-Much like the United States, the Australian sports betting scene includes state-managed sports betting laws, and mobile gaming took a huge hit in 2017 when the Interactive Gaming Amendment was enacted.
+While Australia has offered sports betting for some time, there has been pushback on Aussie bookmakers and sites.
+This has caused issues for Aussie bettors.
+Like the US, Australia has state-managed betting laws.
+Mobile gaming took a hit in 2017 with the Interactive Gaming Amendment.

 It all began when online Australian sportsbooks were reeling in over $800 million in revenue in 2015, this caught the attention of the lawmakers, and when the numbers increased in 2016, the parliament passed a ban on gambling apps.
 Specifically, sportsbooks can no longer offer in-play sports betting.